solidusio-contrib/solidus_gdpr/README.md

 You might even decide to simply create the request, but then serve it manually via the admin panel by clicking on "Serve Request".

+### Hooks

+When a request is created or served, the `after_create` and `after_serve` hooks are called.

+You can use these hooks in two ways:

+- If your application uses Solidus >= 2.9, you can use the `Spree::Event` class, here is the [documentation](https://guides.solidus.io/developers/events/overview.html).
+The emitted events are: `gdpr_request_created` and `gdpr_request_served`.
+- If your application uses Solidus < 2.9, you can simply override the methods using decorators.

 ## Testing

 First bundle your dependencies, then run `rake`. `rake` will default to building the dummy app if it